kusoroadeolu/QuickStart/README.md

 qs profile import fullstack-dev -f complete-stack.yml

 # Next time you need this dev environment, you can just start it or export it to your workspace
-qs export fullstack-dev -f compose.yaml #export the profile to your compose file in your current workspace qs profile up fullstack-dev # start the dev environment
+qs profile export fullstack-dev -f compose.yaml #export the profile to your compose file in your current workspace qs profile up fullstack-dev # start the dev environment

-# Export for deployment
+# Export deployment config to workspace quickly
 qs export postgres nginx -f production-services.yml
 ```